wsjung0516/rxjs/index.md

-## Welcome to William's Notes
+## Welcome to RxJS Notes

 This page is aims to share my knowlege about rxjs technics.

 ### Technic1:
-1. From the array, each item is used as a part of url  to get the second result through async communication
+1. From the array, each item is used as a part of url  to get the first result through async communication
-2. Result of the first http communication, it is used as part or url to get the second result from remote server
+2. Result of the first async communication, it is used as part or url to get the second result from remote server
 3. With the second result, get the image url.

 ![](/assets/images/technic1-1.png)